ajdillhoff/personal-site/content/notes/np_completeness.md

 **How can we prove this circuit is unsatisfiable?**

 The easiest way to do this is to code it up and brute force it.

+The satisfiability problem was the first problem proved to be NP-Complete by the Cook-Levin theorem.
+Cormen et al. describe a summarized proof in section 34.3 (<a href="#citeproc_bib_item_1">Cormen et al. 2022</a>).
+Michael Sipser's book on the theory of computation offers a more detailed sketch of the proof (<a href="#citeproc_bib_item_2">Sipser 2012</a>).
+You can also [watch his lecture](https://www.youtube.com/watch?v=6Az1gtDRaAU) on the Cook-Levin theorem from MIT.

+The basic idea of the proof is as follows.
+For any problem in NP, there exists some machine that can verify solutions in polynomial time.
+Cook's proof involves simulating this machine with a Boolean formula.
+The idea is to encode the computation of the machine as a sequence of logical operations that can be expressed as a Boolean formula.
+Since the boolean formula is satisfiable if and only if the machine accepts the input, the satisfiability problem is NP-Complete.

 ### Formula Satisfiability {#formula-satisfiability}